 Working out which country you are domiciled in can be complicated and there are many factors which need to be considered.
 There are three main types of domicile – domicile of origin, domicile of dependence and domicile of choice.
 You may also be ‘deemed UK domiciled’, irrespective of your actual domicile.
 We explain each of these below.

 HM Revenue and Customs' (HMRC) booklet RDR1 contains useful flowcharts on domicile.
-You can find this guidance at section 5.24 of RDR1 on the GOV.UK website.
+You can find this guidance at section 5.24 of RDR1 on GOV.UK.

 If your parents were not married when you were born, you will take your domicile from your mother.
 If you are adopted, you take your domicile from your adopted father – if there is no adopted father, you take the domicile from your adopted mother.

 It is very difficult to displace your domicile of origin.
-Indeed, your domicile of origin is retained permanently, or until is it superseded by a domicile of dependence or a domicile of choice.
-Your domicile of origin also returns if your domicile of choice ceases but you have not yet made a new domicile of choice.
+Indeed, your domicile of origin is retained permanently, unless it is superseded by a domicile of dependence or a domicile of choice.
+Your domicile of origin also returns if you acquire a domicile of choice which then ceases but you have not yet made a new domicile of choice.

 Most migrants to the UK are likely to have a domicile of origin outside the UK, meaning that they are not domiciled in the UK (this is known colloquially as ‘non-dom’).
 Unless you choose to remain in the UK permanently or indefinitely, and sever ties with your original country of domicile or origin, you will probably continue to be not domiciled in the UK.
 However, if you were originally born in the UK or if you remain in the UK for more than 15 years, then you will be deemed to be domiciled in the UK (see below).

 Until you reach the age of 16, your domicile follows that of the person on whom you are legally dependent – if that person changes their domicile (through choice) then yours will also change.